 - Advocating for public awareness of undiagnosed vestibular problems in older adults with chronic falls and the importance of screening the inner ear for all older adults

-- Writing and playing music that generates self-compassion, peace and hope
+- Writing and playing music that generates hope and peace

 The Expert’s Expert